Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.10.8.3 Where the decision maker determines evidence of Category 2 misconduct has been disclosed, the matter will be referred to the Student General Misconduct Committee.

 4.10.8.4 The referral should be sent to the Committee within five (5) business days of the decision and the student notified by email to their UniSC email address.
-The Pro Vice-Chancellor (Students) will issue a new allegation letter in accordance with Section 4.8 for a hearing of the Committee to be conducted within fifteen (15) business days of the date of the new allegation letter.
+The Academic Registrar and Director, Student Services will issue a new allegation letter in accordance with Section 4.8 for a hearing of the Committee to be conducted within fifteen (15) business days of the date of the new allegation letter.

 4.10.9 Determination of Category 2 general misconduct allegations

-4.10.9.1 The Chairperson of the Committee will provide the findings and recommendation in writing to the Pro Vice-Chancellor (Students).
+4.10.9.1 The Chairperson of the Committee will provide the findings and recommendation in writing to the Academic Registrar and Director, Student Services.
 Where the Committee recommends suspension or expulsion of the student, they will follow Sections 6.4.1 and 6.4.2 prior to finalising its findings and recommendation.

-4.10.9.2 The Pro Vice-Chancellor (Students) will make a determination on a course of action and the University sends the determination notice to the student (see Section 4.10.5).
-The Pro Vice-Chancellor (Students) may decide:
+4.10.9.2 The Academic Registrar and Director, Student Services will make a determination on a course of action and the University sends the determination notice to the student (see Section 4.10.5).
+The Academic Registrar and Director, Student Services may decide:

 (a) the alleged student general misconduct is not proven and the investigation is concluded; or